 The Adaklu District Office of the National Commission for Civic Education (NCCE) has admonished Ghanaians to refrain from aiding foreigners to register the Ghana Card.
 Addressing residents of Adaklu, to enlighten the people on the necessary requirements for the registration of the Ghana Card, a Civic Educator, Mr. Francis Asamani said the Ghana Card is a national identity card being issued by the National Identification Authority, NIA to all qualified Ghanaian citizens.
-He said that it is an offence to vouch for persons who are not citizens of Ghana.
+He said that it is an offense to vouch for persons who are not citizens of Ghana.
 He cautioned that anyone found guilty would face the law.

 He said this during an outreach programme in the Adaklu communities to educate them on the importance of getting the card and processes they have to go through to get their cards.
 He said, “in order to get a credible register of Ghanaians, there was the need for people to be truthful and transparent”.